mrizvic/nodemcu-uart2mqtt/README.md

 If you send `0xf3` the nodemcu disconnects from MQTT broker and reboots.
 You can also send `uartstop` which removes UART handling routine currently in place and returns you back to the LUA interpreter.

-After successful connection to MQTT broker nodemcu subscribes to `clients/cmds` and `dev/nodemcu/sub` topics.
-It also publishes its presence on topic `clients` saying `hi nodemcu 192.168.x.y`.
+After successful connection to MQTT broker nodemcu subscribes to `CMDTOPIC` and `RXTOPIC` topics.
+It also publishes its presence on topic `BCASTTOPIC` saying `hi nodemcu 192.168.x.y`.
 IP address is replaced with its IP address on your network.
-It also informs MQTT broker with last will and testament of stating `bye nodemcu` on topic `clients`.
-Nodemcu reponds to `uptime` command on `clients/cmd` topic.
+It also informs MQTT broker with last will and testament of stating `bye MQTTCLIENTID` on topic `BCASTTOPIC`.
+Nodemcu reponds to `uptime` command on `CMDTOPIC` topic.
 It responds with `pong nodemcu 192.168.x.y` back to `clients` topic.
-UART handler is also passing the receiving data from uart to MQTT topic `dev/nodemcu/pub`.
-If anything is received on `dev/nodemcu/sub` it is passed to UART.
+UART handler is also passing the receiving data from uart to MQTT topic `TXTOPIC`.
+If anything is received on `RXTOPIC` it is passed to UART.
 The first byte it sends out on UART is always status register value.

 Status register bits explanation:
 ```